seanox/xml-micro-exchange-js/manual/terms.md

 at the end (e.g. `/root/element::end` - means put in element as last).

 ## XPath Function
-+The XPath notation also supports functions that can be used in combination with axes and standalone for dynamic data requests.
+The XPath notation also supports functions that can be used in combination with axes and standalone for dynamic data requests.
 In combination with XPath axes, the addressing and selection of elements and attributes can be made dynamic.